8 Best Ecommerce Automation Tools to Scale Your Online Store

 5. Klaviyo

-Klaviyo segments customers based on purchase behavior and browsing history, which turns your customer data into targeted campaigns.
-Automated flows recover abandoned carts, send post-purchase follow-ups, and win back inactive customers without manual work.
-Built-in A/B testing helps optimize performance over time, and the personalization capabilities go way beyond basic email tools.
+Klaviyo segments customers based on purchase behavior and browsing history.
+Those segments feed targeted campaigns: automated flows recover abandoned carts, send post-purchase follow-ups, and win back inactive customers without manual work.
+Built-in A/B testing improves campaign performance over time, and the personalization capabilities go beyond basic email tools.

 6. ShipStation